Mar 29, 2023

 To do it, follow the steps below:

-- Create new child nameservers through your domain registrar.
+1. Create new child nameservers through your domain registrar.
 In Hostinger, do so through the domain management panel.
 Make sure to create corresponding A records as well.

-- Set up a DNS record on the virtual server, then create a separate folder for your DNS zone files.
-Point a domain to VPS to complete steps.
+2. Set up a DNS record on the virtual server, then create a separate folder for your DNS zone files.
+Point a domain to VPS to complete the steps.

 Point the Domain to the VPS via Cloudflare